40,000 South Australian electricity customers were without power yesterday and the market operator was forced to shed load.

 - South Australian electricity demand increased during the day.
 The thermal generators (gas and diesel) responded by increasing output:

 - But the power imports from Victoria weren't enough to meet the looming shortfall.
-These imports fell right at the critical time, resulting in load shedding of 100 MW:
+As 100 MW of load shedding was introduced, the fall in flows across the interconnectors can clearly be seen:

 The data used in these charts is supplied by NEOexpress, a product of Intelligent Energy Systems.

 This article was originally published on Bill Nixey LinkedIn: bit.ly/2kHFaV6